Learn how to analyse and design different types of concrete slabs according to AS3600.

 Introduction

 Concrete slabs are one of the most essential structural components in modern construction, providing the foundation for floors, roofs and other horizontal surfaces.
-Among the various types of slabs, one-way slabs, two-way slabs and flat slabs are commonly used due to their versatility, strength and adaptibility to different architectural and structural requirements.
+Among the various types of slabs, one-way slabs, two-way slabs and flat slabs are commonly used due to their versatility, strength and adaptability to different architectural and structural requirements.

 Where: